a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-class-overview.md

 Generally, `Player` subclasses will set those values as desired.

-The `Player` has several other important variables it uses to keep track of its current state:
+The `Player` has several other important variables it uses to keep track of its current flagManager:
-- **playerState** - based on the `PlayerState` enum in the `Level` package, a `Player` can be in a certain state which affects its game logic; currently, the supported states are `STANDING`, `WALKING`, `JUMPING`, `CROUCHING`
+- **playerState** - based on the `PlayerState` enum in the `Level` package, a `Player` can be in a certain flagManager which affects its game logic; currently, the supported states are `STANDING`, `WALKING`, `JUMPING`, `CROUCHING`
 - **facingDirection** - which direction the player is facing; can be either `LEFT` or `RIGHT`
 - **airGroundState** - if the player is currently on the ground `GROUND` or in the air `AIR` (what a horrible variable name, what was I thinking...)
-- **levelState** - allows the player to keep track of the current level state so it can track if it has beaten or has died in a level; more details on `LevelState` can be found in the `PlayLevelScreen` documentation [here](../ScreensSubSections/play-level-screen.md)
+- **levelState** - allows the player to keep track of the current level flagManager so it can track if it has beaten or has died in a level; more details on `LevelState` can be found in the `PlayLevelScreen` documentation [here](../ScreensSubSections/play-level-screen.md)

 ## Player Class Methods

-The player's `update` cycle handles a ton of different cases based on the current `PlayerState`, and the `Player` class has split up most of that state logic into separate methods.
+The player's `update` cycle handles a ton of different cases based on the current `PlayerState`, and the `Player` class has split up most of that flagManager logic into separate methods.
 For example, walking logic is in a separate method as well as jumping logic and crouching logic.
 The
 `handlePlayerState` method determines which game logic method to go to based on the `playerState` instance variable:

 ```java